A Curriculum Guide for Middle Leaders Intent, Implementation and Impact in Practice

-A Curriculum Guide to Middle leadership is a comprehensive guide to the curriculum for middle leaders and subject leaders.
-Designed to support middle leaders in both primary and secondary schools, it explores every aspect of successful curriculum leadership beginning with Intent and moving on to cover Implementation and Impact.
+A Curriculum Guide for Middle Leaders is a comprehensive guide to the curriculum for middle leaders and subject leaders.
+Designed to support middle leaders in both primary and secondary schools, it explores every aspect of successful curriculum leadership beginning with intent and moving on to cover implementation and impact.
 It is closely aligned to the new inspection framework and demystifies key terminology including selection, sequencing, progression, and interleaving.

 Addressing the key concerns of both experienced leaders and those new to the role, this essential resource encourages readers to think deeply about the curriculum and how it is taught, enabling them to make a significant contribution to whole school improvement.

 PART 1 INTENT

 2 Do I have a vision for my subject?